 South Africa is an enriching environment in which to gain first-hand experience of the challenges that arise in a transitional democracy— specifically, those that relate to protecting and promoting an individual’s basic human rights.
 While the country’s Constitution is recognized as one of the most progressive in the world, due to high levels of poverty, inequality and institutionalized racism, many South Africans do not enjoy the rights and freedoms that should be guaranteed to them by law.
 Nevertheless, South Africa’s commitment to building a human rights-based society is unwavering, which makes it the ideal place for a human rights internship.

-During the internship component of this program, you will be placed with local organizations that provide services to victims of rights violations.
+During the internship component of this program, you will be placed with local organizations that provide services to victims of human rights violations.
 By working directly with service providers and the people they are trying to assist, you will gain exposure to the challenges associated with protecting and exercising one’s human rights in South Africa.
 The program manager, who is also a human rights lawyer, will be designing specific internship projects with you and organizational leadership to develop and create tools to address some of the most pressing rights issues and concerns facing the organization and the people it is trying to help.

 The Internship Experience:

 Human rights internships are typically 6 weeks in duration, and placements will depend on your area of academic interest and the needs of the specific organization.

 Most placements are service-oriented and deal with specific categories of human rights.
 For example women’s shelters, refugee and migration centers, and organizations working with ex-offenders.
 These organizations benefit greatly from the work of human rights interns to further enhance the services they are able to provide their clients.

 Internship Schedule and Time Commitment: